 Director of Congregational Care

-A native of East Grand Rapids, Beth happily joined the staff in 2009.
-In addition to her administrative tasks, she also coordinates Mayflower’s Homeless Ministry.
+A native of East Grand Rapids, Beth Shimko happily joined the staff in 2009 and began serving as Office Administrator in 2018.
 She’s enjoyed getting to know Mayflower members as she is most often the first to greet visitors in our church office.

-Former Controller for Compressor Technologies Inc., Louis joined Mayflower on a part-time basis as Business Manager.
-Louis is also a Certified Management Accountant (CMA) with Six Sigma Certification.
+Former Controller for Compressor Technologies Inc., Lou Bardocz joined Mayflower on a part-time basis as Business Manager.
+Lou is also a CFP® Certified Financial Planner™.

-Chris oversees the facility needs of Mayflower as our Building Supervisor.
-Chris has over thirty years experience as a Facility Manager having served as Director of Facility Services at Cornerstone University and Ranir Corp. here in the Grand Rapids area.
+Chris oversees the facility needs of Mayflower as our Facilities Manager.
+Chris has over thirty years experience, having served as Director of Facility Services at Cornerstone University and Ranir Corp. here in the Grand Rapids area.
 Chris and his wife Debbie have seven children and seven grandchildren.
 In his free time he enjoys hunting, fishing and woodworking.